PoulasthaMukherjee/Online-Resume-Builder/README.md

 2. Fill out the form with your personal information, educational background, skills, work experience, projects, and achievements.
 3. Click the "Submit" button to generate your resume.
 4. Review and download your resume in PDF format.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to this project, please follow these guidelines:

-- Fork the repository.
-- Create a new branch (`git checkout -b feature-branch`).
-- Make your changes and commit them (`git commit -am 'Add new feature'`).
-- Push to the branch (`git push origin feature-branch`).
-- Create a new Pull Request.

-## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT) - see the [LICENSE.txt](LICENSE.txt) file for details.

-### Built with Django, HTML, CSS, and JavaScript.